ishantagarwal00/crypto-wallet-collector/README.md

 This project was built as a **Frontend Engineer Technical Test** and meets all requirements:

 ### ✅ **User Requirements**
-- [x] Generate wallets with button click
+- [x] Create wallets with button click
-- [x] Display list of generated wallets
+- [x] Display list of created wallets
 - [x] View private keys with password authentication
 - [x] Display testnet balances